 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Iceland has highly positive net exports in the international trade of fish.
-In turn, these cashflows indicate Iceland’s strong competitive advantages under the fish product category.
+Iceland has highly positive net exports in the international trade of aluminum and fish.
+In turn, these cashflows indicate Iceland’s strong competitive advantages under both product categories.

 Below are exports from Iceland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Iceland’s goods trail Icelandic importer spending on foreign products.

-Iceland has highly negative net exports and therefore deep international trade deficits under the electrical machinery and equipment category.
+Iceland has highly negative net exports and therefore deep international trade deficits under the energy-related product category mineral fuels including oil plus the vehicles category.

 Icelandic Export Companies